Obstructions to convexity in neural codes: Discussion

 \subsection{Acknowledgments}

 CL and ZW conducted this research as part of the NSF-funded REU in the Department of Mathematics at Texas A\&M University (DMS-1460766), in which AS served as mentor.
-The authors benefited from guidance from Lauren Grimley and Jacob White, and from discussions with Carina Curto, Bryan F\'elix, Chad Giusti, Elizabeth Gross, Vladimir Itskov, William Kronholm, Sean Owen, and Nora Youngs.
-AS was supported by the NSF (DMS-1312473).
+The authors benefited from guidance from Lauren Grimley and Jacob White, and from discussions with Carina Curto, Bryan F\'elix, Chad Giusti, Elizabeth Gross, Vladimir Itskov, Katie Morrison, William Kronholm, Sean Owen, and Nora Youngs.
+The authors also thank Joseph Kung for editorial suggestions.
+AS was supported by the NSF (DMS-1312473/DMS-1513364).